Pythonidaer/JavaScriptPasswordGenerator/README.md

 2. JavaScript conditionals can be re-factored into a functional component
 3. Working on a Medium article

-# JavaScriptPasswordGenerator
-*My Random Password Generator made with JavaScript and Materialize CSS*

 [View Deployed Application Here.](https://pythonidaer.github.io/JavaScriptPasswordGenerator/)

 ## Installation
 1. Clone repository to your local device
-2. Folders are structured already, so test by opening the index.html file in your browser.
+2. Test by opening the index.html file in your browser.
 If it looks good, it's working right.
 3. If it does not work, right-click Inspect console to determine if there is an issue with the directories.

 ## Usage